carbon-language/carbon-lang/lld/docs/missingkeymethod.rst

 that references the class.
 In this case, it is emitted in a COMDAT section, which allows the linker to eliminate all duplicate copies.
-This is still wasteful in terms of object file size and link time, so it's always advisable to ensure there is at least one eligible method that can serve as the key method.
+This is still wasteful in terms of object file size and link time, so it's always advisable to ensure there is at least one eligible method that can serve as the key function.

 Here are the most common mistakes that lead to this error: